 You will be notified of a tornado warning via the campus emergency communication system (i.e. Alertus, Rave, etc.)

-Move to the pre-determined shelter location marked with a green Tornado Shelter sign (above) and designated in your Department or Building Emergency Plan (or click here); a list of pre-determined shelters can be found here
+Move to the pre-determined shelter location marked with a green Tornado Shelter sign (see right) and designated in your Department or Building Emergency Plan (or click here); a list of pre-determined shelters can be found here

 If unable to get to a known shelter location, attempt to get to the lowest level possible and as interior as possible (away from all windows and exterior doors)